elastic/apm-agent-nodejs/README.md

 ```

 ## Environment variables

 ### NODE_ENV

-`NODE_ENV` must be anything else than `development` or `test` for Opbeat to actually work.
-Running in development or test mode, will issue a warning and logging will be disabled.
+`NODE_ENV` must be anything else than `development` or `test` for Opbeat
+to actually work.
+Running in development or test mode, will issue a
+warning and logging will be disabled.

 ### OPBEAT_APP_ID

-Optionally declare the application id to use for the client through the environment.
-Initializing the client in your app won't require setting the application id.
+Optionally declare the application id to use for the client through the
+environment.
+Initializing the client in your app won't require setting
+the application id.

 ### OPBEAT_ORGANIZATION_ID

-Optionally declare the organization id to use for the client through the environment.
-Initializing the client in your app won't require setting the organization id.
+Optionally declare the organization id to use for the client through the
+environment.
+Initializing the client in your app won't require setting
+the organization id.

 ### OPBEAT_SECRET_TOKEN

-Optionally declare the Opbeat token to use for the client through the environment.
-Initializing the client in your app won't require setting the token.
+Optionally declare the Opbeat token to use for the client through the
+environment.
+Initializing the client in your app won't require setting
+the token.

-## Handling uncaught exceptions
+## Uncaught exceptions

 By default uncaught exceptions are handled by the client and reported
 automatically to Opbeat.
 To disable this, set the configration option
 `handleExceptions` to `false` when initializing the Opbeat client.